schellenberg/computerscience20/_sources/ComputingAndSociety/Internet/WorldWideWeb.rst

    :prefix: string-operators-1
    :start: 1

+.. _www_technology:

 The World Wide Web
 ===================

 .. topic:: Quick Overview of Day

     Learn about how the web works.
+Covers many of the same ideas as the How The Internet Works videos (intended to be used for reference, not explicitly taught).

 .. reveal:: curriculum_addressed